 THE EMPOWER.
+AND SPARKLE.
 APPAREL:

 We are very excited to be collaborating with SPARKLES.LU, a not-for-profit organization whose mission is to help women by financing the creation or the expansion of their business activities with a 0% interest micro loan.